keitheous/keitheous.github.io/README.md

 Navigating through the page
 ---------------------------
-The page includes an About Me section, as well as, a Contact and Project section which is accessible by clicking on the SnowMan.
+The page includes an About Me section, as well as, a Contact and Project section which are accessible by clicking on the SnowMan.
 These images are drawn using Paint, affordable and time effective.
-Pixel-wise, meh.
+Pixels-wise, meh.
 Some day when I can afford Adobe Illustrator, I'll come back and make the changes.

 Initially, I wanted to make the clouds into navigation buttons.
 I soon realized that this was harder to accomplish due to the nature of Parallax.js where images are stacked on top of one another and the front-most element becomes the only clickable element on the stack.

 Animation
 ---------
-There are two layers of "snow-balls" moving up and down alternately in the back and foreground.
+There are two layers of "snow-balls"(representing falling snow) moving up and down alternately in the back and foreground.
 This is accomplished using JQuery's animate and delay.
 Similar effects are implemented to the clouds.

 The thought bubble is timed.
 An array of thoughts are hardcoded and displayed randomly.
-When the SnowMan is clicked, and if else statement turn thoughts into "success..".
+When the SnowMan is clicked, an if else statement turns thoughts into "success..".

 Future Improvements
 -------------------
-In the future, I would like to implement Responsive Web Design to give viewers a pleasant experience, while viewing through different platforms.
+In the future, I would like to implement Responsive Web Design to give users a pleasant viewing experience, across different viewing platforms.